-Our toenails may thicken and harden naturally as we grow older, but this process can occur at any age and is most commonly due to infection or injury.
-If the thickening is caused by toenail fungus, the nail may change turn a yellow or brown color before it begins to thicken.
-Fungal infections often have a foul odor and may cause fluid to collect under the nail.
+Our toenails thicken and harden naturally as we grow older, but this can occur at any age.
+When toenail thickening occurs in younger people it is most commonly due to infection or injury.
+If the thickening is caused by toenail fungus, the nail may turn a yellow or brown color before it begins to thicken.
+Fungal infections often have a foul odor, and may cause fluid to collect under the nail

 What Causes Toenails to Thicken?

-- Basically, any alteration to the nail plate, nail bed, or root of the nail can result in thickening.
+- Any alteration to the nail plate, nail bed, or root of the nail can result in thickening.
 This damage may be temporary or permanent, depending on the cause.

 - We can add thickened toenails to the list of changes that occur with age.
 While it may be simply the accumulation of trauma over time, other factors such as metabolic change and the reduction of blood flow also play a role.

 - As previously mentioned, fungal infections are a major cause of thickening toenails, but bacterial infections, which often accompany ingrown toenails, may have the same effect.

 - Trauma, whether caused by he dropping of a hammer on the toe or by the imperceptible pressure of a shoe, can result in permanent thickening of the nail.

 - Systemic diseases such as psoriasis, eczema, rheumatoid arthritis, cardiovascular disease, and cancer, to name a few, may affect the toenails.

 Absolutely!
 Careful filing and trimming with a nail file or emery board can reduce the thickness of a toenail.
 If you are unsure how to go about grooming yourself, you should talk with your podiatrist or doctor about specific techniques.
 Your doctor will be able to show you the proper way to groom your nails to reduce their thickness and prevent them from re-thickening.